nietzhuang/Bibliography/README.md

 # Bibliography
-This repository shows the Books and papers that I am interested.
+This repository shows the books and papers that I am interested.
 They mostly aim to Machine Learning, DNN Accelerators, Computer Science and Hardware Implementations.